 The College Board has partnered with PBLWorks to design and deliver the summer workshop and follow-up support sessions.

 How do I register?
 What are the dates?

 Registration is available starting in December 2023 through the College Board's Summer Institutes calendar.
 Sessions run from June 3 - August 9, 2024.
 See dates & register via College Board.

 How do I prepare?
 What are the tech requirements?

 Great question!
 Here's how to prepare for the Summer Institute.

 - Complete the pre-work that your facilitator will share approximately one week before the workshop via email.

 - Be sure you can access the AP U.S. Government and Politics or AP Environmental Science content standards (dependent on the subject area you are teaching).

 - Have a journal or something to write on.

-- Find a location that’s quiet and comfortable from which to participate.
+- If you are attending an online Summer Institute, find a location that’s quiet and comfortable from which to participate.
 Plan to be at your computer for about 7 hours each day – with plenty of time for breaks and an additional 1 hour for lunch.